WordPress Integration

 [{"id": 1,"date": "2024-03-20T10:00:00","title": {"rendered": "Hello World"},"content": {"rendered": "This is my first post!","protected": false},"excerpt": {"rendered": "This is my first post!"},"featured_media": 0,"categories": [1],"tags": [1],"_links": {"self": [{"href": "https://your-site.com/wp-json/wp/v2/posts/1"}],"author": [{"href": "https://your-site.com/wp-json/wp/v2/users/1"}],"categories": [{"href": "https://your-site.com/wp-json/wp/v2/categories/1"}],"tags": [{"href": "https://your-site.com/wp-json/wp/v2/tags/1"}]}}]

-Please visit the posts API of version 2.
-If the returned data format matches the above example, it indicates that the API validation is normal.
-Subsequently, we can maintain the content of the site by editing posts, categories, tags, and other data.
+Please visit the v2 posts API.
+If the returned data format matches the above example, it indicates the API validation is normal.
+Subsequently, we can maintain the site content by editing posts, categories, tags, and other data.

 6. Configuring API Access

-Configure REST API access permissions and CORS policies in the WordPress backend to ensure the frontend application can securely access data.
-For WordPress.com managed sites, you need to configure allowed domains in the site settings.
+Configure REST API access permissions and CORS policy in the WordPress backend to ensure frontend applications can securely access data.
+For WordPress.com-managed sites, configure allowed domain names in the site settings.
 Specific steps are as follows:

-After completing the above setup, the REST API will be automatically enabled.
-You can verify whether the API is working properly by accessing
+After completing the above configuration, the REST API will be automatically enabled.
+You can verify if the API is working properly by accessing

 https://your-site.com/wp-json

-Before generating static pages, we need to first understand Hexo's content rendering rules.
-If you are unfamiliar with Hexo's content management specifications, you can refer to Hexo Official Documentation to learn more details.
+Before starting generation of static pages, we need to understand Hexo's content rendering rules.
+If you are not familiar with Hexo's management regulations, refer to Hexo official documentation to learn more details.

-Our template (wordpress-hexo-template) has implemented the receipt and conversion of WordPress REST API data, enabling automatic conversion of WordPress content into a format usable by Hexo.
+Our template (wordpress-hexo-template) has implemented WordPress REST API data receipt and conversion, enabling automatic transformation of WordPress content into Hexo-compatible format.
 First, we need to download the template file to your local system.

 1. Get a Template

-# Create directory and initialize git repositorymkdir wordpress-hexo-template && cd wordpress-hexo-templategit init# Add a remote repositorygit remote add origin https://github.com/TencentEdgeOne/pages-templates.git# Enable sparse-checkout and set to only get Hexo templategit sparse-checkout set examples/wordpress-hexo-template# Pull contentgit pull origin main# Move files to the current directorymv examples/wordpress-hexo-template/* .rm -rf examples
+# Create directory and initialize git repositorymkdir wordpress-hexo-template && cd wordpress-hexo-templategit init# Add remote repositorygit remote add origin https://github.com/TencentEdgeOne/pages-templates.git# Enable sparse-checkout and set to only get Hexo Templategit sparse-checkout set examples/wordpress-hexo-template# Pull contentgit pull origin main# Move files to the current directorymv examples/wordpress-hexo-template/* .rm -rf examples

 2. Environment Preparation